mh-cz/GameMaker-Foreach/README.md

      "key", "val"     (string)
-          - you can name these variables as you want (choose unused variable names that do not exists yet)
+          - you can name these variables as you want (choose unused variable names that do not exist yet)
 	  - if both are used:
 		  - the first string will always return index/key
 		  - the second string will always return value